geluso/upstream-repos/README.md

 # Upstream Practice
-This repo is for practicing upstream pulling and pushing.
+This repo is for practicing upstream pulling and creating Pull Requests in GitHub.

 ## Initial Set Up
 * Log in to GitHub and fork this branch.